 Hot or cold, it does not matter the destination, always dress in layers.
 If you are in a chilly location or if they keep the air conditioner of the bus on high, you wont be disappointed to have worn layers so you can cuddle up and stay cozy on the bus.
 If you get warm while on the bus or the locational is a sweaty one, then your layers can become amazing pillows!
-As long as you can take them off and put them back on, you will be prepared for comfort and always have a potential pillow. we need to ration our power.
+As long as you can take them off and put them back on, you will be prepared for comfort and always have a potential pillow.

 Bring Snacks… and water

 If you think airplane food is awful…bus food is the next level down.
 Do yourself a big favour and go for a little grocery shop before boarding one of these buses.
 Even if the bus provides a meal, your going to want to stock up.
 I like to bring a little grocery bag of snacks on every journey.
 If it is a long trip I often stop at a bakery and grab a sandwich as well as packing myself granola bars, chips, crackers and chocolate.
 Anything to help me get through the journey comfortably.
 Also bring some water as water stops seem few and far between.